-The Purchasing Division shall be responsible for facilitating all negotiations with Suppliers in accordance with this Policy and associated procedures.
+The Purchasing Department shall be responsible for facilitating all negotiations with Suppliers in accordance with this Policy and associated procedures.
 Negotiations may include the Supplier's reimbursable expenses such as travel and per diem, the Scope of Work, schedule, pricing, as well as other relevant components.
-If the Supplier will not accept the County approved contract terms and conditions Purchasing Staff shall, subject to the approval of the Assistant Director of Purchasing & Contracts, negotiate terms consistent with County requirements and forward any deviations from the approved contract templates to County Attorney for legal review.
-Should negotiations fail to reach an agreement with the recommended Supplier, negotiations with that Supplier will be terminated and, at the discretion of the Assistant Director of Purchasing & Contracts, begin with the second highest ranked Supplier.
+If the Supplier will not accept the County approved contract terms and conditions Purchasing Staff shall, subject to the approval of the Purchasing Director, negotiate terms consistent with County requirements and forward any deviations from the approved contract templates to County Attorney for legal review.
+Should negotiations fail to reach an agreement with the recommended Supplier, negotiations with that Supplier will be terminated and, at the discretion of the Purchasing Director, begin with the second highest ranked Supplier.

 Negotiations for professional services must be conducted in accordance with Florida Statutes § 287.055.
 All other contract negotiations shall be as prescribed in the solicitation and in accordance with this Policy and associated procedures.
-If negotiations with the recommended Supplier for professional services fail to reach agreement, the Assistant Director of Purchasing & Contracts, at their discretion, may commence negotiations with the second highest ranked Supplier.
+If negotiations with the recommended Supplier for professional services fail to reach agreement, the Purchasing Director, at their discretion, may commence negotiations with the second highest ranked Supplier.